Consent

 Scott admitted that he had hesitations about the board format, having only been through one-to-one mentorship programmes in the past:

-Scott was keen to get personalised advice since Buckingham’s business model isn’t like typical jewellery brands.
+Scott was keen to get personalised advice, since Buckingham’s business model isn’t like typical jewellery brands.

-“When people first hear about our business, the first thing they always say is ‘You need to be online, why aren’t you doing online’.
+“When people first hear about our business, the first thing they always say is ‘you need to be online, why aren’t you doing online’.
 But my feeling is that there are people doing that very well, and it’s a different business to what we do and what we’re experts at.
 So, what I want to do is have the conversation about how we grow our specific business.”

-Scott credited the hard work of his board and Be the Business’s support staff with making it easy to follow up on the sessions by providing call recordings and summaries.
+Scott credited the hard work of his board and Be the Business’s support staff with making it easy to follow-up on the sessions by providing call recordings and summaries.

 Having patience is the key to success

 Scott’s most important takeaway from the first stage is to have patience.
-“I personally can want things resolved straight away, but take time, be patient, and keep working to build trust.
+“I personally can want things resolved straight away, but take time, be patient, keep working to build trust.
 Trusting the process is the sort of thing you read, but living it is very different to knowing it!”

 He added that being open-minded is essential to success.
 “Mentorship isn’t about providing the answers.
-Give the board as much information as you can, and allow them to know your business, so they can give more back.
+Give the board as much information as you can, allow them to know your business, so they can give more back.
 And by talking it out, it helps you to improve your story and sell your business.”

 Improving people as a team